pymeasure/pymeasure/docs/tutorial/graphical.rst

 Keyword arguments that are accepted are :code:`sequence`, which contains the full sequence of the sequencer (if present), and :code:`sequence_length`, which gives the length of the sequence as integer (if present).
 If the sequencer is not present or the sequence cannot be parsed, both :code:`sequence` and :code:`sequence_length` will contain :code:`None`.

+The estimates are automatically updated every 2 seconds.
+Changing this update interval is possible using the "Update continuously"-checkbox, which can be toggled between three states: off (i.e. no updating), auto-update every two seconds (default) or auto-update every 100 milliseconds.
+Manually updating the estimates (useful whenver continuous updating is turned of) is also possible using the "update"-button.

 .. _pyqtgraph: http://www.pyqtgraph.org/
 .. _PlotItem: http://www.pyqtgraph.org/documentation/graphicsItems/plotitem.html